 Under the Scheule 112A and 115 AD (1)(b) (iii) the ITR 2 form is updated with a new column that provides the details of the nature of the securities that are transferred.
 Also, both schedules are updated to give the grandfathering clause effect by allowing to mention the details including the Sale price, FMV, and COA of the securities.

-Part A of Form ITR 2 includes all the general information.
+What does Part A of ITR 2 include?